ivanbgd/stock-trading-cli-with-async-streams/README.md

       been updated in about three years.
 Also, `actix` is far more popular.
         - Still, a `xactor` implementation with three different Actors and with publish/subscribe model can be found in [this commit](https://github.com/ivanbgd/stock-trading-cli-with-async-streams/commit/d4f53a7499ef9ceee988a6e3d5d26d518e25f6eb).
-- Find a way to measure time correctly when working with async/await and/or with Actors.
-- Add tracing or at least logging.